2121

 There are a number of different factors that can influence the house edge of blackjack - so you’ll need to choose your game wisely.
 Some of the main things to consider are:

-Number of Decks: The number used in the game can massively impact the house edge.
+Number of Decks: The number used in the game can impact the house edge.
 The fewer decks used, the lower the house edge.
 Single-deck games offer the lowest house edge when compared to multiple-deck games.
 This is because multiple decks increase the casino's edge.

 Dealer Rules: Whether the dealer hits or stands on soft 17 is another factor you need to check out.
 If the dealer has to stand on soft 17, you’ll have a slightly better chance - and a slightly lower house edge.